elibattistoni/html-css-responsive-course/04-css-layouts/css-grid-theory/notes_css_grid.md

 we can create spaces between grid items, and these are called GUTTERS or GAPS

-GRID TRACK (row track, column track) a grid track can be a row or a column
+GRID TRACK a grid track can be a row or a column (e.g. in a 2 (height) x 3 (width) rectangle, we have 2 row tracks and 3 column tracks)